har-in-air/ESP32_MULTI_METER/README.md

 * Shunt ADC conversion time 332uS
 * Averages 0.4 seconds of samples for every meter reading

+Select the current scale from one of the following options :
+* HI : Full-scale 1638.35mA, resolution 50uA
+* LO : Full-scale 78.017mA, resolution 2.4uA
+* Auto

-The current range is automatically switched.
-Samples are first captured with the low range setting (0 - 78mA, 2.4uA resolution).
+If you select `Auto`, samples are first captured with the LO range setting, as this has higher resolution.
-If any sample is off-scale, the averaging process is restarted with high range (0 - 1638mA, 50uA resolution).
+If any sample is off-scale, the averaging process is restarted with HI range configured.

+For any selected option, if the final averaging process used off-scale samples, the current display background  will flash orange as a warning.

 ## Current & Voltage Chart